Identity Theft Detection and Prevention

-Vice President for Student Affairs or designee shall be responsible for the development, implementation, oversight and continued administration of the program.
+Vice President for Academic and Student Success or designee, in conjunction with the CIO, shall be responsible for the development, implementation, oversight and continued administration of the program.

-Vice President for Student Affairs or designee shall train staff, as necessary, to effectively implement the program.
+Vice President for Academic and Student Success or designee in conjunction with the CIO, shall train staff, as necessary, to effectively implement the program.

-Vice President for Student Affairs or designee shall exercise appropriate and effective oversight of service provider arrangements.
+Vice President for Academic and Student Success or designee in conjunction with the CIO shall exercise appropriate and effective oversight of service provider arrangements.

 Identify theft means fraud committed or attempted using the identifying information of another person without authority.